 The cheapest car insurance companies in Michigan

-Michigan drivers are required by the state to carry a minimum amount of car insurance.
+Like drivers in most states, Michigan drivers are required to carry a minimum amount of car insurance.
 To register your car with the state’s department of motor vehicles, you must show proof that you have the minimum amount of coverage, which is 50/100/10:

 - $50,000 bodily injury liability coverage per person